 The following sailboats operate multi-day cruises out of Rockland Harbor:

-In fact, a Maine windjammer cruise aboard the J & E Riggin brought me to Rockland.
-We lived aboard the 120-foot schooner, a National Historic Landmark, for four days and nights.
+I visited Rockland to embark on a windjammer cruise aboard the J & E Riggin.
+We lived aboard the 120-foot schooner (a National Historic Landmark) for four days and nights.

 We sailed to nearby islands, drank local beer at a brewery in North Haven, enjoyed a lobster bake on a small beach, spotted fin whales around Penobscot Bay, and dined on delicious food.